fdzanette/dataengproject/README.md

 ## Fetch Tweets dataengproject

-ETL project to fetch tweets, load into datalake (mongodb and txt), then load it in a DW (postgres).
+ETL project to fetch tweets, load into data lake (mongodb and txt), then load it in a DW (postgres).

 The purpose of this project is to practice the development of a complete data pipeline.
 We´ll be using Airflow to orchestrate the dag runs, mongodb as a datalake (data swamp at this point) and a Postgres instance as a datawarehowse, where the transformed data is loaded so we can run queries to retreive more meaningful content out of all the "junk" we get from twitter!
 There´s also a choise of loading the modifed data into Kibana, as a csv file with the same data loaded in the DW was generated with the da "Load_To_Dw".  :)